g-salter/ja_bid_study_data/ja_bid_markdown_unblinded.md

 ## 2. Analysis of data from free play

-The second set of models examine whether infants’ age predicts whether they produce a communicative look during free play.
+The second set of models examine whether infants’ age predicts whether they produce a JA bid during free play.

 ``` r
 # Build Models